pandakudux/discord-bot-project/README.md

 # discord-bot-project
-Discord project I created to keep track of information for a personal server.
+A discord bot I created to keep track of information for a personal server.

 ## Using this bot
 >NOTE: This bot is not meant for use outside of the personal enviornment I created it in.